 As with all the books in the “for Kids” series, although the book is definitely written for middle graders, it is also an invaluable resource for educators.
 Anyone teaching a unit on animals will want to have a copy of this book on the shelf for project ideas.
 Librarians will want to have it as a go-to resource for information on animals and career options for those interested in animals, as well.

 Many of the projects could be easily adapted for younger children.
 For example, older kids can make their own bat fruit salad, but younger children would certainly enjoy eating one (dare I say while reading Stellaluna?)
 Zoology for Kids is those rare books that is really for almost all ages!

 Giveaway contest for this book and related activities at Growing With Science blog.

-Disclosures: Awesome Animal Kingdom was supplied by the publisher for review purposes.
+Disclosures: The book was supplied by the publisher for review purposes.
 Also, I am an affiliate with Amazon so I can provide you with cover images and links to more information about books and products.
-As you probably are aware, if you click through the highlighted title link and purchase a product, I will receive a very small commission, at not extra cost to you.
+As you probably are aware, if you click through the highlighted title link and purchase a product, I will receive a very small commission, at no extra cost to you.
 Any proceeds help defray the costs of hosting and maintaining this website.

 Come visit the STEM Friday blog each week to find more great Science, Technology, Engineering and Math books.